top of page

 Get the latest updates on blooming and fruit picking:

-General Field Update: We replanted the entire lavender field last October.
-And also replaced part of the fields lost to the freeze in January.
+General Field Update: We replanted the entire lavender field last October, and also replaced part of the fields lost to the freeze in January.
 The primary varieties that we grow are Sweet, Provence and Phenomenal, however, we are testing new varieties to see if they can sustain the heat and humidity.
 All of these varieties produce blooms with longer stems which make them better for cutting bundles.
-We will keep you updated regarding the cutting.
+We are currently replanting the areas where we have lost plants each week.
 The best way to stay up to date on events, plants and fruit ripening: When a pop up box appears on any of our pages, just enter your email address and you will automatically be added to our newsletter.

 We have fresh plants available each week for sale (while supply lasts) - $3.95 each.